 Wind for Schools Project

-Visit the OpenEI Wind for Schools Portal to access data from turbines at U.S. schools, such as:
+Visit the OpenEI Wind for Schools Portal to access educational resources and data from turbines at U.S. schools, including:

-- Wind for Schools projects were supported in 11 states (Alaska, Arizona, Colorado, Idaho, Kansas, Montana, North Carolina, Nebraska, Pennsylvania, South Dakota, and Virginia)
+- Wind for Schools projects are supported in 12 states: Alaska, Arizona, Colorado, Idaho, Illinois, Kansas, Montana, North Carolina, Nebraska, Pennsylvania, South Dakota, and Virginia.

-- More than 134 systems were installed at host schools.
-See a list of school wind projects, including schools that did not participate in the Wind for Schools project
+- More than 145 systems have been installed at host schools.
+See an interactive map of Wind for Schools turbine locations.

-- At the university level, dozens of students graduated with active involvement in the Wind Application Centers.
+- At the university level, dozens of students have graduated after being involved in the Wind Application Centers.

-The Wind for Schools project goals were to:
+The Wind for Schools project goals are to:

 - Equip college juniors and seniors with an education in wind energy applications